Coliving & Coworking in CDMX | Review of Selina Mexico City Downtown

 Selina Mexico City has lots of these apartment-style living spaces (around 40) and they come in a variety of sizes as well.
 Some have kitchenettes.

-Kitchen space with our Selina apartment
+Kitchen space with our Selina apartment in Mexico City

 For when we did want to cook, we headed down to the second floor to use the communal kitchen for apartment guests.
 Lucky for us, we usually had the place to ourselves because we found ourselves cooking on off-hours.